Computer-Assisted Qualitative Data Analysis: A Short Course

-A 3-Day Remote Seminar Taught by Corey Abramson, Ph.D.
+A 4-Day Livestream Seminar Taught by Corey M. Abramson, Ph.D.

 The workshop consists of both instruction and hands-on exercises in ATLAS.ti.
 By the end of the course, you will have all the conceptual and practical tools necessary to use ATLAS.ti in your current or future projects involving qualitative data.

-Starting December 10, we are offering this seminar as a 3-day synchronous*, remote workshop for the first time.
-Each day will consist of a 4-hour live lecture held via the free video-conferencing software Zoom.
+Starting May 22, we are offering this seminar as a 4-day synchronous*, livestream workshop held via the free video-conferencing software Zoom.
+Each day will consist of two lecture sessions which include hands-on exercises, separated by a 1-hour break.
 You are encouraged to join the lecture live, but will have the opportunity to view the recorded session later in the day if you are unable to attend at the scheduled time.